 West Africa to America – The enslaved Africans were shipped across the Atlantic Ocean to the Caribbean and North and South America to work as unpaid slaves.
 The journey usually took six to eight weeks.
 Conditions on-board were terrible and many died.

-America to Liverpool – Before returning back to Liverpool, the traders stocked up with new and exciting things like sugar, coffee, cocoa, raw cotton and tobacco to bring back to home.
-No actual Slaves were ever bought or sold in Liverpool.
+America to Liverpool – Before returning back to Liverpool, the traders stocked up with new and exciting things like sugar, coffee, cocoa, raw cotton and tobacco to bring back home.
+Very few slaves were ever bought or sold in Liverpool itself.

 Trans-Atlantic Slave Trade Gallery